-from the banks.
+the UAE.
+Supervision is carried out through on-site inspections and review of periodic submissions from the banks.
 The frequency of inspection depends on the perceived risk of the bank, but inspections are carried out in all banks at least once every 18 months.
 Returns are made monthly, quarterly, semi-annually or annually, depending on the nature of the information they are required to contain.
 An improved risk management framework is currently being implemented, which is designed to provide the UAE Central Bank with more up-to-date information on credit, market and operational risks within the banking sector.

 Historically, the UAE Central Bank has not acted as a lender of last resort, a role which has tended to fall on the individual Emirates.
-However, the introduction by the UAE Central Bank in 2014 of the Interim Marginal Lending Facility (the "IMLF") is expected to enable non-Islamic UAE banks to use certain rated or UAE federal government entity issued assets as collateral to access UAE Central Bank liquidity overnight in order to help their liquidity management (see further "- Recent Trends in Banking - Liquidity").
+However, the introduction by the UAE Central Bank in 2014 of the Interim Marginal Lending Facility (the "IMLF") allows non-Islamic UAE banks to use certain rated or UAE federal government entity issued assets as collateral to access UAE Central Bank liquidity overnight in order to help their liquidity management (see further "- Recent Trends in Banking - Liquidity").

-Federal Law No. 10 of 1980 (the "1980 Law") grants the UAE Central Bank powers to:
+The 2018 Federal Law grants the UAE Central Bank powers to: